BurraAbhishek/SpeechVision/README.md

 Unless otherwise noted, the source code is licensed under the MIT License.

+To use the app icon, you should retain the LICENSE.md file or obtain permission from the app icon designer (See Credits).

 ## Credits:

 App icon: Designed and Contributed by [Mohmed Ishak](https://github.com/ishakmohmed)